Omikhleia/omikhleia-sile-packages/README.md

 The [PDF documentation](./docs/omikhleia-packages.pdf) serves both as documentation and as main showcase.
 A few other examples are provided too.

+## Prerequisites

+The packages, classes and examples provided here currently require SILE **v0.12.5**.

+- They rely on a number of fixes introduced in earlier releases and are therefore not guaranteed to still work with anything older than this version.
+- They sometimes rely on low-level "hacks" or workarounds to avoid issues present in that release.
+  (That's especially true for examples, a bit less for packages and classes.)
+- Breaking changes are to be expected in later releases...

+The packages and classes provided here are tested with Lua **5.2**.

+- SILE uses the version of Lua installed on your host system, and other Lua versions may have different behaviors (regarding type casts, etc.).
+- Lua 5.2 is my current setup, and the time or effort to check each Lua version from 5.1 to 5.4, JIT-enabled or not, is not within my (current) concerns.

 ## License

 All code is under the MIT License.